Palo Alto, California

 Crime, hazards, and ratings

 Palo Alto's letter grade is a denominator artifact: per-capita property crime is inflated by retail-district shoplifting around University Ave and Stanford Shopping Center, while residential violent crime sits well below the California average.
 Flood risk is concentrated along San Francisquito Creek; the foothill tracts west of I-280 carry Very High fire hazard, and the foothills sit roughly two miles from the San Andreas Fault.
-Schools rank in the top 10 percent of California.
+Schools rank in the top 10% of California.

 CategoryRatingDetail